Log in links for this page

 How to schedule Schedule your road test

-NOTE: Commercial (Class A, B, or C) road tests can only be scheduled by calling 857-368-7381.
+NOTE: Commercial (Class A, B, or C) road tests can also be scheduled by calling 857-368-7381.
 This phone line is monitored by the State Police who conduct the commercial road tests.
 They are not authorized to schedule any Class D or M road test.
+Any applicant scheduling a full CDL Skills Exam on or after October 10, 2023 should be prepared to test on the new modernized version of the exam.

 Passenger (Class D) and motorcycle (Class M) road tests must be scheduled online.